Symptoms Of Bulimia Nervosa

 • Hyper-focus on an unrealistic body type or weight that determines how often the person engages in these behaviors and to what severity

 The specific criteria above are used to diagnose bulimia.
-If you read through the above list and think that some but not all of the symptoms match the experiences of you or your loved one, it does not necessarily mean there is no reason to get help.
+If you read through the above list and think that some but not all of the symptoms match the experiences of you or your loved one, it's still important to get help.
 It is not uncommon for a person to have some symptoms of an eating disorder but not meet the full criteria.

 Contact a professional if you or someone you know is showing any of these symptoms.
 It may be a sign of another eating disorder.
-Getting support early on can prevent the potentially severe consequences of an eating disorder.
+Getting a diagnosis and treatment plan early on can prevent the potentially severe consequences of an eating disorder like bulimia.

 Typical symptoms of bulimia